LambdaTest/karma-jasmine-sample/README.md

     $ npm install
     ```

-This example will run [jasmine](http://jasmine.github.io/2.0/introduction.html) tests in Chrome and Firefox on your machine.
-To add more browsers, check the `karma.conf.js`'s `browsers` array.
+This example will run [jasmine](http://jasmine.github.io/2.0/introduction.html) tests in Chrome on your machine.

 To use Karma with LambdaTest, make sure you have the 2 environment variables LT_USERNAME and LT_ACCESS_KEY set.
 To obtain a username and access_key, sign up for free [here](https://lambdatest.com)).